JavaBWAPI/ass/README.md

 To get it, either download and build it yourself or grab the [Appveyor Build](https://ci.appveyor.com/project/Bytekeeper/ass/build/artifacts).

-`Agent` is a the `Unit` abstraction used.
+`Agent` is the `Unit` abstraction being used.
 It can be either created directly, or the `BWAPI4JAgentFactory` (resp. `BWMirrorAgentFactory`) can be used to create an `Agent` for an existing `Unit`.
 Creating `Agents` by using just a `UnitType` is also possible.